Testing collapse models with Bose-Einstein-Condensate interferometry: Two-mode description of CSL

-If the two interfering modes overlap spatially, then $W_{ab} \neq 0$ and CSL will not only induce dephasing, but also diffusion.
-For the SWI configuration in the main text, we consider a condensate split between the ground and first excited state of a harmonic potential in $x$-direction, with trapping frequency $\omega$ and ground-state width $x_0 = \sqrt{\hbar/2m\omega}$.
-Moreover, we assume both modes to be Gaussian along the $y$-direction, with a width $w_y$, and we omit the elongated $z$-profile as argued above.
+The situation is more complicated if the two interfering modes overlap spatially, as in a single-well configuration depicted in Fig.~\ref{fig:Potentiale}.
+Then $W_{ab} $ is finite implying that CSL will not only induce dephasing, but also diffusion in the occupation numbers.
+For instance, consider a condensate split between the ground state and the first excited state of a harmonic potential in the $x$-direction, with trapping frequency $\omega$ and ground-state width $w_x = \sqrt{\hbar/2m\omega}$.
+The motion along $y$ and, if applicable, along $z$ shall remain in a harmonic ground state of width $w_y$ and $w_z$, respectively.
 This leads to